 The Oak & Olive site is currently designated with a Direct Control (DC) District based on the C-Cor1 District.
 The DC District was approved in 2015, before the City of Calgary introduced stock Mixed-Use Districts to the Land Use Bylaw (Part 14 of IP2007).
-The current DC District allows for a broad mid-rise mixed-use build out, but does not accommodate the Oak & Olive's revised development vision - including the proposed Medium Format Supermarket (±3,710m2) and 12 storey (±45) building height.
+The current DC District allows for a broad mid-rise mixed-use build out, but does not accommodate the Oak & Olive's revised development vision - including the proposed Medium Format Supermarket (±3,710m2) and 12 storey (±42) building height.

-The submitted Land Use Application is seeking to redesignate the Oak & Olive site to the stock Mixed Use General (MU-1) District with a building height modifier of 45m and a floor area ratio modifier of 3.0.
-The development vision for Oak & Olive fully aligns with the intent and policies found within the MU-1 District.
+building height modifier of 42m and a floor area ratio modifier of 3.0.
+The development vision for Oak & Olive fully aligns with the intent